 Side By Side Comparison of the Bonus Offers

-The Capital One Venture Rewards Credit Card earns 2x miles on all purchases, redeem miles for travel statements, TSA PreCheck, or Global Entry fee credit of up to $100, and you can transfer your Capital One miles out to travel partners.
-However, earn 5x miles on hotels and rental cars booked through Capital One Travel.
+The Capital One Venture Rewards Credit Card earns 2x miles on all purchases, redeem miles for travel statements, TSA PreCheck, or Global Entry fee credit of up to $120, and you can transfer your Capital One miles out to travel partners.
+However, earn 5x miles on hotels, vacation rentals, and rental cars booked through Capital One Travel.

 Capital One Venture miles can be redeemed for travel at a $.01 per mile ratio or used for cash back.
 Unfortunately, the cashback ratio is half the value of the redemption for travel.
-For example, 60k Venture miles are worth $600 in travel.
-Ouch.
+For example, 75k Venture miles are worth $750 in travel.

 Winner: Capital One Venture Rewards Credit Card